MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Buttons-and-Interaction/README.md

 ## Objectives

 1. Create IU systems that handle one or more choices
-1. Use closeures
+1. Use closures
-1. Use callbacks
+1. Use callbacks to handle interaction
+1. Use transition to create motion

 ## Buttons, Toggle Buttons and Button Groups